 Information, tips, and strategies to help prepare you as an undergraduate.

-- Digital Filmmaking & Video Production — If production is a craft you want to explore, start by becoming familiar with the latest news and technology through sources such as Post Magazine and Studio Daily.
+- Digital Filmmaking & Video Production — If production is a craft you want to explore, start by becoming familiar with the latest news and technology through sources such as Post Magazine.
 Skills can further be acquired and improved by developing and editing personal or academic video projects.
 Consider purchasing or renting a digital camera to practice basic shooting techniques.
 Take the opportunity to learn how to use various editing and production software such as Pinnacle, Sony Vegas, Final Cut Pro, and Adobe Premiere.

 - Digital Media Design: For designers, it’s easy to gain experience through personal, extracurricular, or academic projects.
 The best route to take depends on which field of design you are trying to enter.
 If you are interested in graphic design, consider taking classes at Colgate in drawing, sculpture, and photography to develop artistic creativity.
 Join a club or organization to gain design experience and to build samples of your work.
 Lastly, take this time to research design schools to develop more advanced skills and training.